crohr/annoying-wifi/README.md

-# RuLu::Wifi
+# AnnoyingWifi

-To make life easier for everyone to login on wifi edited around the awesome little gem @bjoerge made for NordicRuby (thanks !).
-Just follow instructions :
+Derived from [Rulu-Wifi](https://github.com/mcansky/RuLu-Wifi).
+Allows to login on the takeoffconf wifi.

 ## Installation